jrosario0225/personal-website/README.md

 ## Why I built it

-Most portfolio sites are a list of links, and mine would have been too.
-But everything else I've built is volleyball — a stat tracker, a spike timer — and a static page felt like a strange front door for that.
+Most portfolio sites are a list of links and mine would have been too.
+But everything else I've built is volleyball — a stat tracker and a spike timer...  so why limit myself to a static page?

 So the site became the thing it's introducing:

 1. **Make the page a place, not a document** — a court rendered in 3D instead of a hero image of one.
 2. A scene you can only look at gets old fast → add **orbit controls** so the camera is yours.
 3. A ball sitting still on a court is a screenshot → give it **gravity and a hit response**, so the first thing anyone does is knock it around.
-4. Three.js scenes turn into one thousand-line file quickly → split every object into its **own builder**, so adding a scoreboard doesn't mean touching the net.
-5. The content still has to be readable → layer a **modal dashboard** over the scene rather than navigating away from it.
+4. The content still has to be readable → layer a **modal dashboard** over the scene rather than navigating away from it.

 ---